 Left without a captain and first mate, the Deering Company hastily hired replacements for the positions.
-Captain Willis T. Wormell, a veteran retired shipmaster, and experienced navigator was chosen as the new Captain.
-He hires Charles B. MeLellan as his first mate.
+The company hired Captain Willis T. Wormell, a veteran retired shipmaster, and an experienced navigator as the new Captain.
+He hires Charles B. McLellan as his first mate.

 On September 8, 1920, the Deering finally got underway for Rio de Janerio with a cargo of coal.

-The vessel arrives without incident and the crew was given time off.
+The vessel arrives without incident and the crew received some time off.
 In the meantime, Captain Wormell met with an old friend, also a Captain, Wormell confided in him that he does not like his crew and the behavior of his first mate concerns him.
 They agree that the ship’s engineer, Bates can be trusted.

-On their return trip from Rio de Janerio, a series of events occurred ultimately ending with the Carroll A. Deering running aground.
+On their return trip from Rio de Janerio, a series of events occurred ultimately ending with the ship running aground.

 Timeline of Events in the Final Voyage of Deering